Fundraising is hard - but you can do it!

 A screenshot from the database

-For the second bit, we parsed through cap tables of 20 non-sponsor backed serial acquirers of software, industrial SMEs, mobile apps, Youtube channels, vet clinics… and more.
+For the second bit, we parsed through cap tables of more than 20 non-sponsor backed serial acquirers of software, industrial SMEs, mobile apps, Youtube channels, Airbnb listings, vet clinics… and more.

 You are welcome!